 Things to Do on a Budget in Santa Rosa this Summer

-Renowned for its world class wineries, Santa Rose may be an epicurean’s paradise, but it’s also a city you can enjoy on a budget – with some great things to see and do during the summer months that won’t break the bank.
+Renowned for its world class wineries, Santa Rosa may be an epicurean’s paradise, but it’s also a city you can enjoy on a budget – with some great things to see and do during the summer months that won’t break the bank.

 Situated in Sonoma County in California, the city of Santa Rosa benefits from a superb climate that adds to its broad appeal as a summer destination.
 And while many come here to immerse themselves in the area’s rich wine-making scene, there are plenty of attractions and activities that are perfectly affordable too.
 Here are 12 of the best to enjoy this summer time.